 - This article is posted in:

-Improving doctors' effectiveness and cost-benefit For anyone who has hands on experience managing care in a health care organization of any type, there's an obvious answer that is difficult, but not impossible to implement—make cogent information* available at the point of contact with the patient, regardless of setting and within HIPAA constraints.
+Improving doctors' quality, effectiveness and cost-benefit requires meaningful communication at all levels and settings.
+To cure health care's ills, there's an obvious remedy that is difficult, but not impossible to implement—make cogent information* available at the point of contact with the patient, regardless of setting and within HIPAA constraints.

 Charlene Maurer Finerty, owner of Plans and Profits, a business plan writing and implementation service, speaks of the opportunity cost, delayed gratification and indebtedness that characterizes the long-haul of medical training.
 You'd think once you hang a shingle, your problems are over—but, actually they're just beginning.
 For example, there's the hopeless bureaucratization of health care, the need to document every step and then some all along the claims trail and the lack of digital proces